drhsqlite/pikchr/doc/userman.md

     arrow
 ~~~~~

-So, a Pikchr script is just a list of statements.
-But what is a statement?
+So, a Pikchr script is just a list of statements, but what is a statement?

 # Pikchr Statements